-The Port serves as a major economic engine for Pierce County, creating thousands of family-wage jobs and serving as a catalyst for economic development.
+In October 2014, the ports of Tacoma and Seattle announced the results of a joint econimc impact study of the two seaports.
+The Ports serve as a major economic engine for Pierce County, King County, and the State of Washington, creating thousands of family-wage jobs and serving as a catalyst for economic development.